vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 the votary; lending Himself to the sweet will of His worshipper in all details (of worship such as) bath, food, place and rest; All-forgiving; the All-sufficient God!
 Four varieties of this (aspect) exist viz., Self-manifest (Svayam-Vyakta), Superhuman or Celestial (Daiva), Saint-made (Saiddha) and Man-made (Manusha).”

-In all the Quintuple Hypostases aforesaid, God is ever present with Šri (or Grace, His Consort).
-So Šruti and other Authorities dec- lare.
-And therefore the view of those one- sided partisans who contend for Šri-lessness, is exploded.
+In all the Quintuple Hypostases aforesaid, God is ever present with Śri (or Grace, His Consort).
+So Śruti and other Authorities dec- lare.
+And therefore the view of those one- sided partisans who contend for Śri-lessness, is exploded.
 (The Category of) God has thus been propounded.

 Thus ends Advent IX,

-The treatment of God (Išvara) in the
+The treatment of God (Iśvara) in the

 "Light of the School of Ramanuja."